fenghaitao/spec-kit/templates/tasks-template.md

 ## Phase 3.3: Core Implementation (ONLY after tests are failing)

 **⚠️ CRITICAL BUILD REQUIREMENT**:
-After implementing EACH task in this phase, MUST run:
+Before implementing EACH task in this phase:
+1. Check if you have sufficient knowledge from research.md, data-model.md, and study notes
+2. If knowledge is insufficient, execute `perform_rag_query()` to get missing patterns
+3. Then proceed with implementation

+After implementing EACH task:
 1. `check_with_dmlc(project_path="/absolute/path/to/workspace/simics-project", module="DEVICE_NAME")` for AI-enhanced diagnostics
 2. `build_simics_project(project_path="/absolute/path/to/workspace/simics-project", module="DEVICE_NAME")` to verify compilation